-Ok, now that that's over, here are a few rules: Every object and event must have a unique ID.
+Ok, now that that's over, here are a few "suggestions": Every object and event must have a unique ID (this is one of the first things a theorist will be upset at).
 Whenever we say a PURCHASE event "has" a CUSTOMER, what we mean is that PURCHASE has a CUSTOMERID that uniquely identifies a particular customer.